THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 Rapunzel’s Royal Table

-After the success and popularity of Tiana’s Place, Disney cruise lines wanted to celebrate another of the Disney Princesses with a themed restaurants on one of their ships.
+After the success and popularity of Tiana’s Place, Disney cruise lines wanted to celebrate another of the Disney Princesses with a themed restaurant on one of their ships.

 Rapunzel’s Royal Table is an example of Disney Cruise lines at it’s very best.
 Imaginative, immersive themed restaurants where you can meet the characters from a popular Disney movie.
 One of my very favorite Disney movies is Tangled so this has to be one of my favorite restaurants.